SoftFever/OrcaSlicer/README.md

                             Extruder to use for support material interface (1+, default: 1) --ooze-prevention   Drop temperature and park extruders outside a full skirt for automatic wiping (default: no)
+        --ooze-prevention   Drop temperature and park extruders outside a full skirt for automatic wiping (default: no)
         --standby-temperature-delta
                             Temperature difference to be applied when an extruder is not active and --ooze-prevention is enabled (default: -5)